University Librarian and Vice Provost, Digital Scholarship

 Identifying new opportunities in scholarly publishing and library operations

 Previously, as a research fellow for Creative Commons, Smith worked on intellectual property policy for scientific research data and advocacy for open science.
 In collaboration with the California Digital Library and other library partners around the country, Smith led the Pay It Forward project, a 2016 study funded by a grant from The Andrew W. Mellon Foundation that shed new light on the financial viability of “gold” open access to scholarly journals; she is continuing that work with projects to accelerate that publishing transformation.
 Smith has also led research to define opportunities for library technical operations, such as cataloging, to leverage the efficiencies of the Web and modern online data formats.

 The path to UC Davis

 Prior to coming to UC Davis, Smith spent nearly three decades on the East Coast working at the libraries of Harvard University and the Massachusetts Institute of Technology.
 At both MIT and Harvard, Smith played a critical role in helping those universities adapt their libraries and research and teaching programs to the emerging technology of the digital age.
 At MIT, Smith also led the development of DSpace, the open source software platform for digital archives, now used by hundreds of universities worldwide and managed by a non-profit organization.

 Originally from Seattle, Smith holds degrees from the University of Washington and the University of Chicago.
 She is a widely published national expert in information technology and digital knowledge management.
 Smith consults broadly in the library field, helping develop strategic plans to support digital research and data curation.
-She is on the Board of the UC Press, Authors Alliance, and the Global Council of OCLC, a library cooperative providing shared technology services, original research and programs to the global library community.
+She has served on the Board of the UC Press, Authors Alliance, and the Global Council of OCLC, a library cooperative providing shared technology services, original research and programs to the global library community.
 She has chaired the University of California’s Council of University Librarians, and served on advisory or governing boards for the Sloan Foundation, the National Technical Information Services agency, the Corporation for Digital Scholarship, ORCID and other organizations dedicated to creating efficient and effective access to knowledge.